duebi/seagliderHoeLegacy/README.md

 # seagliderHoeLegacy

 This repository contains MATLAB routines to extract and analyze two seaglider missions from summer 2015 related to the Hoe Legacy 2 cruises.
 Missions are g146_m11 and sg512_m06.
+The extractSg*.m routines create the gridded variables that are used in the other routines (analyzeSg*.m & dielSg*.m).

 Routines in the main folder require the private routines for seaglider data extraction at https://github.com/whoi-glider/glider-kit  (David Nicholson).
 Other Matlab functions that are called in the scripts are found in the common/ subfolder:
 - betasw_ZHH2009: computes scattering by pure seawater (by Xiaodong Zhang)